Disney’s All-Star Music Resort Review

 However, if those aren’t the majority of your concerns, you may be happier at a resort with better dining options and other amenities.
 In those cases, you might consider upping your budget to a moderate resort or deluxe resort.

-Most of those resorts will offer better locations, larger rooms, more amenities, and dining options on-site.
+Most of those resorts will offer better locations, larger rooms, more amenities, and on-site dining options.
 However, several off-site hotels might wow you, too!

-As for my family, All-Star Music has a special place in our hearts.
-Sure, we love to stay at the nicer resorts and splurge on lavish things like club level.
-But there’s something humbling about a stay at the All-Stars that always reminds me of what’s most important–spending time with your loved ones.
+For my family, All-Star Music has a special place in our hearts.
+Sure, we love to stay at the nicer resorts and splurge on lavish things like club-level.
+But there’s something humbling about a stay at the All-Stars that always reminds me of what’s most important—spending time with your loved ones.

-For more details about this resort, you may enjoy our resort guide:
+For more details about this resort, you may enjoy our resort guide to Disney’s All-Star Music Resort.
+Or you might like these other value resort reviews:

 In the Comments